admir-selimovic/3dgs20-force-prediction/README.md

 Despite the promising outcomes, the $G$-morphic and nonscalar method is not devoid of limitations.
 For example, the validation of the method has thus far been constrained to synthetic datasets, without empirical substantiation through real-world structures.
 Future endeavours should aim to corroborate the efficacy of the model utilising datasets derived from actual physical configurations.

-In sum, the $G$-morphic and nonscalar method constitutes a robust and computationally efficient framework for the accurate prediction of physical properties in structural design.
-It outperforms alternative methods in terms of accuracy without compromising on computational efficiency.

 <div align="center">
   <img src="img/mp-nonscal-scal-comparison.png" width="400">
 </div>